sblanck/smagexp/README.md

 ```
 https://github.com/sblanck/smagexp/raw/master/examples/Galaxy-History-Example-of-RNA-seq-meta-analysis.tar.gz
 ```
-Two dataset from the recount database are used in this e
+Two dataset from the recount database are used in this example :
+* SRP032833
+*

 ### First Analysis